OB42/RussianBlocker/README.md

       oncePerDay: true,//set a cookie to redirect/alert the users only once per day

-      alsoBlockBelarussian: true//if you want to be stricter you can also target Belarussia as their governement facilitated the invasion
+      alsoBlockBelarussian: true//if you want to be stricter you can also target Belarus as their governement facilitated the invasion
     }